What is the Platform Product Registry

-- A B.C.
-IDIR, which you’ll use to access the registry
+- Have a valid IDIR account, which you’ll use to access the registry

-- An application name and description, with no acronyms
+- Provide an application name and description without using acronyms

-- Contact details and IDIR information for the product owner and up to 2 technical leads
+- Share contact details and IDIR information for the product owner and up to 2 technical leads

 Who can use it